danielatrivella/np3_ligand/np3_LigPCDS/README.md

 The scripts used in each step from 1 to 5 are detailed below in separated subsections.
 Here Step 3 is presented before Step 2 to easy the use of the available scripts, this does not affect the order of Figure 1 because Steps 2 and 3 are parallel procedures.
 These steps correspond to parts A and B from the workflow to create the LigPCDS dataset and the stratified training dataset.

-At the end there is also some available visualization scripts and an additional testing script.
+At the end, there is also some available visualization scripts and an additional testing script.

 ### Step 1